Updated: Jun 6

 Appliances are not cheap, you can easily spend upward of 10,000 should you need to replace appliances that are no longer working.
 We make sure you appliances work and so does everyone else, but what few inspectors out there do is ensure appliances are safely and properly installed.
-Our inspectors know how much you cherish your fridge and your TV and they will go above and beyond there are no surprises on move in day.
-They are of course going to back it up with our 90 day appliance protection.

 Your windows, doors, fireplaces, chimneys you name it we inspect it.
 We bring our borescope camera to every inspection and take a peek into any area inaccessible to the naked eye.